Category Archives: Camp

 Any accusations that their hearts were not in it can be dismissed.

-A large part of the appeal is the inclusion of three individual monsters each with different motivations and offerings.
+A large part of the appeal is the three individual monsters with different motivations and offerings.

-Dracula is the villain and is in cahoots with the mad scientist while Frankenstein’s monster is the victim and the Wolf Man is the suffering hero.
+Frankenstein’s monster is the victim while the Wolf Man is the suffering hero.

 Returning to roles that made them famous was crucial to the success of the film and Lon Chaney Jr. and Bela Lugosi (Wolf Man and Count Dracula, respectively) deliver their lines with gusto, careful not to make themselves too menacing nor too foolish, and both blur the horror and comedy lines with perfection.

-The filmmakers must be given credit for the progressive slant of casting the mad scientist as a female rather than the traditional male.
-Actress Aubert as Dr. Sandra Mornay is delicious in the role as she lustfully seduces Wilbur in comic form.
+Actress Aubert as Dr. Sandra Mornay is delicious as she lustfully seduces Wilbur in comic form.
 She needs not his body but the brain of a simpleton to insert into the head of the monster.

-The pudgy young man and the gorgeous woman make an odd pairing made comedic by their physical differences.
+The young man and the gorgeous woman make an odd pairing made comedic by their physical differences.
 The blend is just right for physical and lightweight comedy.

 An uncredited voice appearance by Vincent Price and a dangling cigarette coming from no mouth introduce the next chapter of The Invisible Man.